ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 In this code:

-- To keep things simple, an in-memory dataset is used with three entries.
-Ballerina tables are used to store data.
+- Ballerina tables are used to store data.
 Each entry in the table is represented by a Ballerina record.

-### Create the service
+## Create the service

-Ballerina resources can only be inside a service.
+Ballerina resources can only reside inside a service.
 Therefore, first, a service needs to be created.
 To create the service, add the code below to the API template file (i.e., `service.bal`).

 ```ballerina
 service /covid/status on new http:Listener(9000) {